NY lawmakers want to boost funding for housing, child care

-ALBANY, N.Y. — Leaders of New York's Democratic-controlled Legislature want to boost funding for housing, child care and home care in this year's budget.
+ALBANY, N.Y. — ALBANY, N.Y.
+(AP) — Leaders of New York's Democratic-controlled Legislature want to boost funding for housing, child care and home care in this year's budget.

 Legislative leaders are negotiating with Gov. Kathy Hochul to pass a budget by April 1.

-The Democratic governor's $216.3 million budget includes a 3.1% spending increase and a $2 billion pool of funding for COVID-19 relief.
+The Democratic governor's $216.3 billion budget includes a 3.1% spending increase and a $2 billion pool of funding for COVID-19 relief.

 The Assembly is proposing $7.9 billion or 3.6% more spending than Hochul's budget.
 The Senate's office didn't immediately provide the cost of its spending proposal Tuesday.